 Waldorf schools offer a developmentally appropriate, experiential approach to education.
 They integrate the arts and academics for children from preschool through twelfth grade.
 Waldorf® Education aims to inspire life-long learning in all students and to enable them to fully develop their unique capacities.
-Founded in the early 20th century, Waldorf Education is based on the insights, teachings and principles of education outlined by the world renowned anthroposophist, artist, and scientist, Rudolf Steiner.
-The principles of Waldorf Education evolve from a profound understanding of human development that address the needs of the growing child.
-These principles inspire and guide teachers, administrators, trustees and parents today.
+Founded in the early 20th century, Waldorf Education is based on the insights, teachings and principles of education outlined by the world-renowned anthroposophist, artist, and scientist, Rudolf Steiner.
+The principles of Waldorf Education evolve from a profound understanding of human development that addresses the needs of the growing child.
+These principles inspire and guide teachers, administrators, trustees, and parents today.

 Teachers in Waldorf schools are dedicated to generating an inner enthusiasm for learning within every child.
 This eliminates the need for competitive testing, academic placement, and behavioristic rewards to motivate learning and allows motivation to arise from within.
 It helps engender the capacity for joyful life-long learning.

 Waldorf Education is independent and inclusive.
 It upholds the principles of freedom in education and engages independent administration locally, continentally and internationally.
 It is regionally appropriate education with hundreds of schools worldwide today.